FDA approved for more than 25 years

 Hair loss treatments, delivered

 • High levels of testosterone won’t trigger hair growth either.
-If you’re wondering “does testosterone cause hair growth?," the answer is no. That said, correcting a hormone imbalance may help restore hair health — talk to a healthcare professional for medical advice.
+If you’re wondering “does testosterone cause hair growth?," the answer is no. That said, correcting a hormone imbalance may help restore hair health.
+It’s important to talk to a healthcare professional about what you’re experiencing to get sound medical advice.

 • Some people are more sensitive to DHT.
 Sensitivity to this potent byproduct of testosterone makes some folks more likely to experience hair loss in response to higher levels of testosterone.

 • It’s genetic — but treatable.
-While you can’t do anything to change your genetically predetermined sensitivity to DHT, treatments for male pattern hair loss are available.
+While you can’t do anything to change your genetically-predetermined sensitivity to DHT, treatments for male pattern hair loss are available and effective.

 To learn more about hair loss and hair loss treatments, start with a free consultation with a healthcare professional.
-They can help you determine what might be right for you.
+They’ll be able to help you concoct a treatment plan that helps you regain your hair (or at least prevent further loss) — and your confidence, too

 1. Asfour, L., et al. (25, Jan 2023).
 Male androgenetic alopecia.
 Retrieved from https://www.ncbi.nlm.nih.gov/books/NBK278957